Jump to Main Content Jump to Secondary Content

 PROPERTY TAX INFORMATION:

-The annual County (Bucks County) & Municipal (Chalfont Borough) Tax is collected by Chalfont Borough.
-If you do not receive your bill, or if you have recently moved, please contact Chalfont Borough’s office at 215-822-7295 to update your mailing address.
+The annual County & Municipal Real Estate Tax (Bucks County & Chalfont Borough) is collected by Chalfont Borough.
+If you do not receive your bill, or if you have recently moved, please contact Chalfont Borough’s office at 215-822-7295 to request a copy, or update your mailing address.
 If your property taxes are escrowed, forward one portion of your bill to your mortgage company and keep one portion for your own records.
+County & Municipal Real Estate Tax payments are made payable to “Chalfont Borough.”
+Payment can be sent by mail or dropped off in person to:

+The Borough’s administration office is open from 9:00 AM to 4:00 PM, Monday through Friday (closed on holidays).
+Please use the side entrance to the building.
+If you mail in your payment and would like a stamped receipt returned to you, you will need to enclose a SASE with your payment and also include the whole tax bill (do not separate).
 The County & Municipal Real Estate Tax face amount is due by June 30th, but you can take advantage of a 2% discount (noted on your bill) if your payment is postmarked/received by the tax collector by April 30th.
 If you don’t pay in the discount period, the face amount is due no later than June 30.
-Taxes paid after June 30th will incur a 10% penalty.
+Taxes paid after June 30th will incur a 10% penalty as noted on your bill.

-Chalfont Borough Tax Collector Information:
+Chalfont Borough Tax Collector Information (County/Municipal Tax):

-Attn: Barbara Klingerman
+Barbara Klingerman

 40 North Main Street